ufal/cpp_builtem/README.md

 - gcc 4.9.2 compiled against libc from Debian Lenny using crosstool-ng
 - tdm-gcc 9.2.0
 - Visual C++ 2019
-- remote clang execution on OS X using SSH
+- remote clang execution on macOS using SSH

 Copyright 2022 by Institute of Formal and Applied Linguistics, Faculty of Mathematics and Physics, Charles University in Prague, Czech Republic.